-- If you're not able to go to your usual network pharmacy to replace your prescription drugs, contact your Medicare drug plan to find another network pharmacy nearby.
-A network pharmacy is a pharmacy that agrees to provide members of certain Medicare plans with services and supplies at a discounted price.
-In some Medicare plans, your prescriptions are only covered if you get them filled at network pharmacies.
+- You can't go to your usual in-network pharmacy to replace your prescription drugs: contact your Medicare drug plan to find another in-network pharmacy nearby.
+An in-network pharmacy is a pharmacy that agrees to provide members of certain Medicare plans with services and supplies at a discounted price.
+In some Medicare plans, your prescriptions are only covered if you get them filled at in-network pharmacies.

 Using in-network pharmacies

-- You'll be able to move most prescriptions from one network pharmacy to another, and back to your regular pharmacy when the emergency or disaster ends.
-If you need help finding the closest network pharmacy, contact your Medicare drug plan.
+- You'll be able to move most prescriptions from one in-network pharmacy to another, and back to your regular pharmacy when the emergency or disaster ends.
+If you need help finding the closest in-network pharmacy, contact your Medicare plan.

-- You'll need to tell the new pharmacy the name of your regular pharmacy and which drugs you need refilled.
+- You'll need to tell the new pharmacy the name of your regular pharmacy and the drugs you need refilled.

 Using out-of-network pharmacies

-- Contact your Medicare drug plan for information about their out-of-network rules.
+- Contact your plan for information about their out-of-network rules.

 - When you buy your drugs at an out-of-network pharmacy, you'll probably have to pay full cost for the drugs at the time you fill your prescriptions.

 Additional (extended-day) supplies

-If you think you won't return home for a long time, you may want to get an extended-day supply (a 60- to 90-day supply) of your drugs.
-Ask your Medicare drug plan whether it offers extended-day supplies and which pharmacies you can use to get them.
+If you think you won't return home for a long time, you may want to get a 60- to 90-day supply of your prescription drugs.
+Ask your plan if it offers 60- to 90-day supplies and which pharmacies you can use to get them.